JohnPaulHernandezAlcala/crypto-buy-advisor/README.md

 ## DevOps & CI/CD Setup

 CryptoBuyAdvisor is integrated with AWS CodePipeline (backend) and AWS Amplify (frontend) to enable continuous delivery.
-- GitHub → CodePipeline/CodeBuild → Lambda Deployment (planned)
+- GitHub → CodePipeline/CodeBuild → Lambda Deployment
   > *A change to `/backend/lambda_function.py` will automatically trigger redeployment once the pipeline is active.*

-- GitHub → AWS Amplify → Website/App front (planned)
+- GitHub → AWS Amplify → Website/App front
   > *A change to `/frontend/index.html` will automatically trigger redeployment.*

 - Dev workflow is CI-ready for future integration with GitHub Actions